henrikbostrom/RandomForest/README.md

 All named arguments are optional, while the others are mandatory.

+Sample datasets included in uci.zip have been adapted from:

+Lichman, M. (2013).
+UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
+Irvine, CA: University of California, School of Information and Computer Science.

 <h2>To run an experiment</h2>

 An experiment is run by calling experiment(...) in the following way: